Zuzu-Typ/PyWave/README.md

     Wave.read_samples(number_of_samples) -> <bytes> data
         Reads and returns at most <number_of_samples> samples of data.

+    Wave.write(data) -> None
+        Writes <data> to the data chunk of the wave file.
+        Before write can be called, the following members have to be set:
+        - Wave.channels
+        - Wave.frequency
+        - Wave.bits_per_sample

+        This function can only append to the end of the data chunk, thus it is not effected by 'seek()'.

     Wave.seek(offset[, whence = 0]) -> None
         Sets the current position in the data stream.